-If you're not being paid while you're overseas, you may not have to make any KiwiSaver contributions (please check with your provider), and your employer won't be required to make compulsory contributions.
+If you're not being paid while you're overseas, you may not have to make any KiwiSaver contributions (check with your provider), and your employer will not be required to make compulsory contributions.

 If you're self-employed and you make payments directly to your KiwiSaver provider, you should contact your provider before going overseas to find out what you need to do.

 One year after you've permanently emigrated, to a country other than Australia, you'll be able to withdraw your funds and close your KiwiSaver account.

 When moving to Australia you will be able to either leave your funds in a New Zealand KiwiSaver scheme or transfer your funds to an Australian complying superannuation scheme.

 For more information on transferring funds contact your KiwiSaver scheme provider.

 If you decide to return to New Zealand